davepinch/pinchy.cc/collections/_symbols/pilcrow.md

 ---
 title: "Pilcrow ¶"
 excerpt: "The pilcrow character marks the start of a paragraph."
+linked:
+  - _wikipedia/Pilcrow.md
 symbol: "¶"
 tags:
   - This
 ---

-The pilcrow character marks the start of a paragraph ([Wikipedia](https://en.wikipedia.org/wiki/Pilcrow)).
+The pilcrow character marks the start of a paragraph.
 This blog uses the pilcrow to indicate the original structure of a collapsed multi-paragraph quote.